Practice overview

 - Led by Jonathan Titmuss in advising a trustee in bankruptcy on realising the assets of a limited liability partnership.

-- During pupillage, assisting Emily Betts and Ryan Hocking to act for the majority shareholder of Cardiff City Football Club in the 6 day trial of a complex unfair prejudice petition (Isaac v Tan & Cardiff City Football Club (Holdings) Limited [2023] 1 B.C.L.C.
+- During pupillage, assisted Emily Betts and Ryan Hocking to act for the majority shareholder of Cardiff City Football Club in the 6 day trial of a complex unfair prejudice petition (Isaac v Tan & Cardiff City Football Club (Holdings) Limited [2023] 1 B.C.L.C.
 133)

 Recent instructions as sole counsel include: